alladinian/SwiftProcessing/README.md

 ## Technical Details
 The current implementation relies on `CoreGraphics` to perform drawing and `CADisplayLink` / `CVDisplayLink` for screen updates.
-Eventually different renderers could be used with a protocol oriented approach for possible improvments in performance.
+Eventually different renderers could be used with a protocol oriented approach for possible improvements in performance.
 Another significant missing piece is glsl shaders and 3D support.
 We could leverage `SpriteKit` & `SceneKit` for that.

 ## Supported Features